Juveniles accused of violent crime spree spark conversation of change

 State lawmakers have also taken up the issue of juvenile justice in an ad hoc committee.
 They came up with solutions like more mental health services and 200 more secured state beds.
 No official plan has been passed yet.

 Meanwhile, Memphis police said they’re encountering more juvenile suspects.
-They say 4,000 were arrested just last year, and 70 percent of the kids caught stealing vehicles are repeat offenders.
+They say 4,000 were arrested just last year, and 70 percent of the children caught stealing vehicles are repeat offenders.

 “They know nothing will happen to them, so they can get back out there and do it right over again,” MPD Deputy Chief Stephen Chandler said.
 “I think it’s their daily lives.
 There’s just lack of parental oversight.
 Parents working two or three jobs.
 Trying to keep their head above water.
 Lack of community involvement.”